Alumni Relations & Volunteer Engagement

 Alumni Fundraising for Reed (AFR) is an easy, fun, and extremely important initiative in which volunteers remind last year's alumni donors to make a gift to the Annual Fund.

-• AFR outreach volunteers send friendly reminders to last year’s donors to renew their support of Reed through email, phone calls, and social media.
+• Outreach volunteers send friendly reminders to donors to renew their support of Reed through email, phone calls, and social media.

-• AFR Social Media Ambassadors promote making a gift to Reed by sharing, liking, and commenting on Reed’s official social media posts.
+• Social Media Ambassadors promote making a gift to Reed by sharing, liking, and commenting on Reed’s official social media posts

 Center for Life Beyond Reed